VAlgoLang/valgolang.github.io/_sources/usage.rst.txt

 Program Exit Status
 -------------------

-When compiling ManimDSL the compiler can return a variety of informative status codes.
+When compiling VAlgoLang the compiler can return a variety of informative status codes.

 0: Success
 ^^^^^^^^^^